react-boilerplate/react-boilerplate/docs/css/sanitize.md

 overridden).

-It was selected over older projects like `normalize.css` and `reset.css` due to its greater flexibility and better alignment with CSSNext features such as CSS variables.
+It was selected over older projects like `normalize.css` and `reset.css` due to its greater flexibility and better alignment with CSSNext features like CSS variables.

 See the [official documentation](https://github.com/10up/sanitize.css) for more